 - Contact the Disability Resource Centre if you are intermitting as a result of a newly diagnosed medical condition or disability, to ensure any support and associated funding can be put in place in time for your return.
 Depending on the nature of your medical condition or disability, the Disability Resource Centre may also be able to arrange study skills or mentor support to help you develop strategies and assist you in a successful return to study.

 - Read the guidance on intermission written by CUSU.

 - The College will reserve a room for you in the academic year and term when you are expected to return.
 However, it is helpful to let the College know, for instance via your Tutor, if you have any specific access or other requirements for your room.
 If possible, please let your Tutor know well in advance of your return so the College can ensure an appropriate room is reserved for you.

-- Contact the University's International Student Team (if you are a Tier 4 student) for advice on making your new visa application before returning to Cambridge.
+- Contact the University's International Student Team (if you are on a Student Visa) for advice on making your new visa application before returning to Cambridge.

 - If you are receiving support from the University Counselling Service before intermission, speak to them if you need help sourcing access to counselling support outside the UCS while you're intermitting.

 Both the College and the Examinations Access and Mitigation Committee will need to be fully satisfied that the circumstances which prompted the need for you to intermit have improved sufficiently to allow you to return and complete your course successfully.